bryamphan/FlowGrind/README.md

-# FlowGrind - Personalized Study App
+# FlowGrind - Personalized Study Buddy

 FlowGrind is a simple, customizable study web application designed to help students stay focused, motivated, and consistent when studying for exams or assignments.
-It creates a personalized solo study room with adjustable themes, timers, sounds, and motivational tools to help users reach a flow state.
+It's a personalized solo study room with adjustable themes, timers, sounds, and motivational tools to help users reach a flow state.
 The app is designed to be lightweight, browser-based, and beginner-friendly, using no external APIs.

+Specifically designed for my CPSC 349 (Front-end Development) class, this project is mainly front-end based, with some backend logic to implement the front-end aspects (timers, themes, music, animations, etc).

 ---